presscustomizr/hueman/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.1.4 May 30th 2016 =
+* added : background image option
+* added : social links partial refresh in the customizer

 = 3.1.3 May 4th 2016 =
 * fixed : the author link in posts
 * fixed : duplicated id html attributes for social links and tabs widget